serenity-bdd/serenity-junit-starter/README.md

 # Serenity JUnit Starter project

-This is the simplest possible build script setup for Serenity BDD using Java and JUnit.

-This is a very minimal sample project using JUnit and Serenity BDD in Java.
-You can use this project as a quick starting point for your own projects.
+Get started quickly with Serenity BDD and JUnit 5 with this simple starter project.

 ## Get the code